databrickslabs/delta-oms/docs/content/getting_started/execute.md

 ---

 ### Execute the DeltaOMS Jobs
-You can run the jobs created in the above step to ingest and process the delta transaction information for the configured tables into the centralized DeltaOMS database.
+You can run the jobs created in the previous step to ingest and process the delta transaction information for the configured tables into the centralized DeltaOMS schema.

 For example, the `OMSIngestion_*` job(s) bring in the raw delta logs from the configured databases/tables and the `OMSProcessing_*` job processes the raw delta logs to format and